emberjs/rfcs/text/0000-url-primitives.md

 2. Restriction of Query Params on controllers / `<LinkTo />` needs to have a way to opt-out.
    Today, if a query param is added to a `<LinkTo />` and that query param is not present on the target `route`'s controller, the query param is removed from the link.
    Query Param allow/deny lists could be re-implemented using the Router `MapInfo` / options.
-3. The router's urlFor should be able to take a RouteInfo / RouteInfo should be able to be converted to an URL
+3. The router's urlFor helper function should be able to take a RouteInfo / RouteInfo should be able to be converted to an URL
+   - delegates to `urlManager.toURL` for `RouteInfo`
 4. Static `MapInfo` object reference added to each `RouteInfo`.
 5. routerService.mapInfoFrom should take: path / url / routeInfo -- uses existing recognize method